AstroDeveloper1010/Node-JS-Tutorial/README.md

 7. Sending html files to our server
 8. Learning the use of EJS template engine
 9. Creating dynamic page using EJS
+10. Learning to use Middleware in our server